MirrorNetworking/Mirror/docs/Components/NetworkManagerHUD.md

 A dedicated server on a LAN results in better performance for all connected players, because the server doesn’t need to process a local player’s gameplay in addition to acting as server.

 You might also choose this option if you want to host a game that can be played over the internet (rather than just within a local network), but want to maintain control of the server yourself - for example, to prevent cheating by one of the clients, because only the server has authority over the game.
 To do this, you would need to run the game in Server Only mode on a computer with a public IP address.

-### Enable Match Maker

-Click Enable Match Maker (M) to change the HUD to Matchmaker mode.
-You need to use Matchmaker mode if you want to create or connect to games hosted on the internet using Unity’s Matchmaker multiplayer service.
-Click Enable Match Maker (M) to display the Matchmaker controls in the Network Manager HUD.

-Note: Remember that the Network Manager HUD feature is a temporary aid to development.
-It allows you to get your multiplayer game running quickly, but you should replace it with your own UI controls when you are ready.